 In April of 1718, he set up camp a little north of a Charleston harbor, where he imprisoned a few of the men sailing from the land.
 He then sent a ransom note to the town stating that if they wanted the men back, they must send a chest full of medicine.
 Medicine at the time was as valuable as asking for gold.
 The town quickly supplied; Blackbeard and his men left with their booty after only a week.

 Eventually, Edward Teach did find a home in North Carolina, where he paid Charles Eden, the governor of North Carolina, a portion of his booty in return for protection and an official pardon for his crimes.
-Although this soon proved to be a front, for Teach went back to piracy within a few weeks and Eden continued to benefit from Blackbeard's booty.
+Although this soon proved to be a front, Teach went back to piracy within a few weeks, and Eden continued to benefit from Blackbeard's booty.